 A stylish, local, independent neighborhood bar, Person Street Bar has a jukebox and covered patio offering cocktails and craft beers on tap.

-Pop in at Yellow Dog Bread Company for your coffee fix (espresso/latte/drip), chai latte, hot tea or hot chocolate.
+Go to Yellow Dog Bread Company for your coffee fix (espresso/latte/drip), chai latte, hot tea or hot chocolate.

 Edge of Urge